radiantlogic-v8/documentation-new/documentation/installation/configure-sdc-client.md

 If the client to be run on a network where proxy is setup, see the *Proxy Configuration for Windows* section in [run the secure data connector client under proxy network setup](deploy-sdc-client-in-proxy.md) guide.
 Once you have the proxy settings updated following instructions in [proxy configuration](#run-the-secure-data-connector-client-under-proxy-network-setup) guide, continue to the next steps.

 Launch the *RadiantLogic.OnPremisesAgentClient.Agent.exe* file.
-A notification will display in the command line that confirms a connection has been established between the agent and server.
+A notification displays in the command line that confirms a connection has been established between the agent and server.

 ![image description](images/windows-success.png)